 The full guide on how to apply for a Provisional Driving Licence and what you can do when you have it!

-Firstly, you must obtain a UK Provisional Driving Licence before you can start your driving lessons, sit the Theory Test or take your Practical Test.
+You must obtain a UK Provisional Driving Licence before you can start your driving lessons, sit the Theory Test or take your Practical Driving Test.

 When can I apply for my Provisional Driving Licence?